mariopeixoto/udacity-logs-analysis/README.md

 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors?

+It connects to a PostgreSQL database, run the queries and print out the results - each in its own format.
+It uses the `log` table to determine the number of views of each article and the number of errors per day.

 ## How to run

 ### Pre-requisites